-Prices range from about $1749 for a medium trampoline, to about $2599 for a jumbo smart trampoline.
+Last time we checked, the prices ranged from about $1749 for a medium trampoline, to about $2599 for a jumbo smart trampoline.
 Remember, though, that you’ve got a warranty, you won’t need to replace the net every six months, and there’s no padding that needs to be replaced.

 Are they worth the money?

 YES!!
 If you have the money to buy a Springfree trampoline, don’t skimp.
 Plus, remember that the savings you get when buying a cheaper trampoline may end up costing you down the line – in a broken arm, broken leg, and hopefully not worse.
 Best case scenario if you buy a cheap trampoline?
 You have to replace the net twice a year, at $100 a net.
 Makes more sense to spend the money on quality in the first place, doesn’t it?

 It’s a trampoline you’re talking about here.
 People, especially kids, get hurt on trampolines.
 There are over 100,000 reported trampoline-related injuries in the United States alone per year.